Large deviations for method-of-quantiles estimators of one-dimensional parameters: Introduction

 Estimation of parameters of statistical or econometric models is one of the main concerns in the parametric inference framework.
 When the probability law is specified (up to unknown parameters), the main tool to solve this problem is the Maximum Likelihood (ML) technique; on the other hand, whenever the assumption of a particular distribution is too restrictive, different solutions may be considered.
 For instance the Method of Moments (MM) and the Generalized Method of Moments (GMM) provide valuable alternative procedures; in fact the application of these methods only requires the knowledge of some moments.

 A different approach is to consider the Method of Quantiles (MQ), that is the analogue of MM with quantiles; MQ estimators are obtained by matching the empirical percentiles with their theoretical counterparts at one or more probability levels.
-Inference via quantiles goes back to \cite{AitchinsonBrown} where the authors consider an estimation problem for a three-parameter log-normal distribution; their approach consists in minimizing a suitable distance between the theoretical and empirical quantiles, see for instance \cite{Koenker2005}.
-Successive papers deal with the estimation of parameters of extreme value (see \cite{Hassanein69a} and \cite{Hassanein72}), logistic (see \cite{Hassanein69b}) and Weibull (see \cite{Hassanein71}) distributions.
-A more recent reference is \cite{CastilloHadi} where several other distributions are studied.
-We also recall \cite{DominicyVeredas} where the authors consider an indirect inference method based on the simulation of theoretical quantiles, or a function of them, when they are not available in a closed form.
-In \cite{SgouropoulosYaoYastremiz}, an iterative procedure based on ordinary least-squares estimation is proposed to compute MQ estimators; such estimators can be easily modified by adding a LASSO penalty term if a sparse representation is desired, or by restricting the matching within a given range of quantiles to match a part of the target distribution.
-Quantiles and empirical quantiles represent a key tool also in quantitative risk management, where they are studied under the name of Value-at-Risk (see for instance \cite{McNeil}).
+Inference via quantiles goes back to (Aitchinson and Brown 1957) where the authors consider an estimation problem for a three-parameter log-normal distribution; their approach consists in minimizing a suitable distance between the theoretical and empirical quantiles, see for instance (Koenker 2005).
+Successive papers deal with the estimation of parameters of extreme value (see (Hassanein 1969a) and (Hassanein 1972)), logistic (see (Hassanein 1969b)) and Weibull (see (Hassanein 1971)) distributions.
+A more recent reference is (Castillo and Hadi 1995) where several other distributions are studied.
+We also recall (Dominicy and Veredas 2013) where the authors consider an indirect inference method based on the simulation of theoretical quantiles, or a function of them, when they are not available in a closed form.
+In (Sgouropoulos, Yao and Yastremiz 2015), an iterative procedure based on ordinary least-squares estimation is proposed to compute MQ estimators; such estimators can be easily modified by adding a LASSO penalty term if a sparse representation is desired, or by restricting the matching within a given range of quantiles to match a part of the target distribution.
+Quantiles and empirical quantiles represent a key tool also in quantitative risk management, where they are studied under the name of Value-at-Risk (see for instance (McNeil, Frey and Embrechts 2015)).

 In our opinion, MQ estimators deserve a deeper investigation because of several advantages.
 They allow to estimate parameters when the moments are not available and they are invariant with respect to increasing transformations; moreover they have less computational problems, and behave better when distributions are heavy-tailed or their supports vary with the parameters.